20749 - COMPETITION LAW AND PRACTICE

-- The course hosts one or more guest speakers, such as antitrust lawyers and officials, to explain general antitrust consulting and enforcement activities.
+- The course hosts one or more guest speakers, such as antitrust lawyers, economists, and officials, to explain general antitrust consulting and enforcement activities.
 Furthermore, if possible given the actual pandemic, we will host young scholars that will discuss with you some of the European antitrust leading cases/judgments

-- Case studies and real decisions/judgement are assigned to group of students, discussed with the instructors and eventually presented and analyzed in class to teach students how to assess market scenarios.
+- Case studies and real decisions/judgments are assigned to groups of students, discussed with the instructors, and eventually presented and analyzed in class to teach students how to assess market scenarios.

-- Some group of students will be requested to write short essays in form of memos, briefs, etc., highlighting the pros and cons (and/or the main strenghts and weaknesses) of some business practices and/or behaviour from a competition law perspective.
+- Some groups of students will be requested to write short essays in form of memos, briefs, etc., highlighting the pros and cons (and/or the main strengths and weaknesses) of some business practices and/or behavior from a competition law perspective.